appium/appium/README.md

 `appium-doctor`.
 Install it with `npm install -g appium-doctor` (or run it from [source](https://github.com/appium/appium-doctor)), then run `appium-doctor` and supply the `--ios` or `--android` flags to verify that all of the dependencies are set up correctly.
-If running from source, you may have to use `./bin/appium-doctor.js` or `node bin/appium-doctor.js`.

 You also need to download the Appium client for your language so you can write tests.
 The Appium clients are simple extensions to the WebDriver clients.
 You can see the list of clients and links to download instructions at the [Appium clients list](/docs/en/about-appium/appium-clients.md).